TadiT7/treble_experimentations_wiki/Nokia-1.md

 Please force the Phone works into 2G networking only if you still want the phone can have calling and texting functions.

+You cannot change any network band in test settings

 Can't change network band on *#*#4636#*#*.

 (All mentioned are not tested on 2nd SIM slot or along side with 1st SIM slot)